 8. Antico Caffé Greco

 After having walked the entire Piazza di Spagna you can stop by this cafe which is an elegant place and the oldest in the city.
-It is also the third oldest place in the world, so it is full of history.
+It is also the third oldest café in the world, which means it is full of history.

-It is located on Via del Condotti, a few steps from the Spanish Steps.
+It is located on Via del Condotti, a few steps from Piazza Spagna.
 The café used to be visited by artists and intellectuals.
 It is a place with decor and atmosphere that transports you to other times, also, it is a kind of gallery for everything that is exhibited.
-It is very visited by tourists because of the type of architecture and the photos it has, making it an unbeatable café.
+It is very visited by tourists because of the type of architecture it has and the pictures it has, making it an unbeatable café.

-The room has the name of ''Ominibus'' keeping multiple works of art and memories to those characters who went to the cafe.
+The room has the name ''Ominibus'' keeping multiple works of art and memories to those characters that went to the café.
 Among those important characters is Maria Zambrano, who often went to the café.

 9. Mausoleum of Augustus

-The Mausoleum of Augustus is located near the Piazza di Spagna and to get there you have to go to the river.
+The Mausoleum of Augustus is located near the Piazza di Spagna and to get there you have to walk to the river.
 This monument is one of the most important of Ancient Rome.